-- Refreshing and adding more detail to your data – if you can tag leads with reasons why they ended up in the ‘dead’ pile, you can target new content campaigns to each distinct category.
+If you can tag leads with reasons why they ended up in the ‘dead’ pile, you can target new content campaigns to each distinct category.
 For example, the ‘lost to competitor’ category can be sent a more tempting price than your rivals can offer.

-- Be direct and simple.
 Not all lead revival campaigns need to be all-singing and all-dancing.
 Sometimes a simple ‘we haven’t heard from you in a while’ or a direct ‘are you still looking for a new IT solution?’ email can jog the lead’s memory and make them aware of you again.

-- Be more creative.
 If your previous tactics didn’t work, what makes you think you’ll be successful with the same thing this time?
 Your approach clearly wasn’t right for that particular lead, so it’s time to try something new.
 A lot of lead generation work, particularly at the stage where you’re trying to revive dead leads, is about creativity and experimentation.

 Why it’s always worth trying one more time

 Even if a lead didn’t seem interested before, there are several reasons why it’s worth trying again.
 For example, the lead may have:

 - Now have a strong need for your product due to changed circumstances

 What’s more, the time that has passed can also do wonders for boosting your reputation and awareness as a company.
 The lead may have seen and been impressed by your marketing, or had a recommendation from a colleague – they may be delighted for you to get in touch again.